Mohammad Haris Reviews Pakistan Shaheens Title Triumph In Sri Lanka - UrduPoint

 Mohammad Haris Reviews Pakistan Shaheens' Title Triumph In Sri Lanka

-The star of the final is the right-handed batter Tayyab Tahir, who scored a match-winning century.
+By Sohail Ali Pakistan Shaheens have departed from Sri Lanka on Monday after successfully defending ACC Men's Emerging Teams Asia Cup title.
+Shaheens defeated India A in the final by a comprehensive 128-run margin at the R Premadasa Stadium in Colombo on Sunday evening

-COLOMBO: (UrduPoint/UrduPoint / Pakistan Point News-July24, 2023) Pakistan Shaheens have departed from Sri Lanka today after successfully defending ACC Men’s Emerging Teams Asia Cup title.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 24th Jul, 2023 ):By Sohail Ali Pakistan Shaheens have departed from Sri Lanka on Monday after successfully defending ACC Men's Emerging Teams Asia Cup title.
 Shaheens defeated India A in the final by a comprehensive 128-run margin at the R Premadasa Stadium in Colombo on Sunday evening.

 The star of the final was the right-handed batter Tayyab Tahir, who scored a match-winning century.